HeloiseMuller/phageAnnotation/README.md

 bash phageAnnotation_array.sh $SLURM_ARRAY_TASK_ID genomesPath outputsPath dataset.lst pathDB
 ```
 In the above header, set the appropriate amount of ressources to ask for, and the appropriate paths.
-Also set the appropriate `--array`; it determines from which genome to which genome of the `dataset.lst` file the pipeline will run for. `\%4` means that no more than the pipeline will not run more than four genomes at once.
+Also set the appropriate `--array`; it determines from which genome to which genome of the file `dataset.lst` the pipeline will run for. `%4` means that the pipeline will not run more than four genomes at once.
 Tip: try it on just two genomes first.
 Finally, replace the arguments of `phageAnnotation_array.sh ` accordingly to your own paths/project:
 ```
 bash phageAnnotation_array.sh $SLURM_ARRAY_TASK_ID genomesPath outputsPath dataset.lst pathDB